shkiani/shkiani.github.io/_pages/about.md

 * **Optimization** tunes algorithm parameters and ensures training convergence under privacy and utility constraints.

-I implemented our differentially private federated learning solutions using Python with PyTorch and Opacus, and evaluated our straggler-resilient methods on Amazon EC2 and Canada’s SciNet HPC cluster.
+I implemented our differentially private federated learning solutions using Python with PyTorch and Opacus, and evaluated our straggler-resilient methods on Amazon EC2 and Canada's SciNet HPC cluster.

-## Personal

----

-Outside of research, I enjoy practicing creativity through cooking and experimenting with new dishes, hiking new trails, and trying to win at backgammon or other strategic games.
-When I'm not feeling lazy, I spend time gardening.
-Whenever possible, I travel to explore new cultures.

 ## Recent News